 For example, over 80% of occupational fraud involves asset misappropriations.
 Cash is the targeted asset 90% of the time.
 In order to protect you, we implement our knowledge of business accounting, banking standards and auditing methods into our workplace investigations.
 Coupled with our interviewing skills, we can evaluate complex financial transactions and investigate questionable business activities.

-Today, our occupational fraud and embezzlement investigation services focus on three specialized areas that affect most businesses.
+Today, our occupational fraud investigation services focus on three specialized areas that affect most businesses.

 - Asset Misappropriations

 - Fraudulent Statements

 Our experienced financial investigators perform specialized analysis and review of the results of the investigation.
 Our investigators conduct administrative and investigatory type interviews with employees and non-employees to resolve any discrepancies or to verify given references.
 If the situation requires, we’ll locate and confirm independent sources of information to reach the clients objectives and determine the extent of the problem should one be discovered.
 We can also implement an undercover workplace investigation if necessary.

 Often we liaise with local authorities to provide necessary evidence to seek a conviction and appropriately punish the guilty, while protecting the rights of the victims and securing restitution for your losses and the costs of using outside professional services.

 The following statistics and those above are from the 2002 Report to the Nation.
 This report, conducted by the Association of Certified Fraud Examiners, provides the most detailed view yet of how occupational fraud affects organizations in the U.S.

 - Organizations with fraud hotlines cut their fraud losses by approximately 50% per scheme.
 Internal audits, external audits, and employment background checks.